Überlube Über Alles

 My partner and I love handjobs, and he prefers them to be very moist.
 I like that the lube doesn’t get sticky, and you can always apply more lube, but it is admittedly a little jarring for my partner because the moisturizer keeps me from realizing when it stops being slick enough for him.
 He has to tell me, or I’d just pump away obliviously.
 Obviously I’m not complaining because we have to communicate – my complaint is that since the Überlube dissipates and I don’t have the stickiness of water-based lube to indicate when I need to re-lubricate, the handjob gets uncomfortable for him.
 “Not sticky” is not really a complaint, because I love that about it.
 I guess I should phrase my complaint as “might dissipate too subtly”?

 As someone who doesn’t have much difficulty self-lubricating I find that Überlube is excellent for me to use if I want to put something in my vagina without much warm-up, because it will always feel silky and moisturizing and once my body starts producing its own lubricant the silicone lube can take a backseat.
 If your vagina doesn’t produce as much lubricant as mine does you may find that you need to add a bit more Überlube the longer you go.
 Just as with the handjobs, there’s nothing inherently wrong with that, but there might be discomfort until you reapply, and that’s not something you probably expect from a silicone lubricant.
-I have not used it for anal, and it’s pretty thin and drippy, so I’m not sure that I would recommend it for larger anal insertions, particularly if you find that you need lube with a lot of padding.
+I have not used it for anal, and it’s pretty thin and drippy, so I wouldn’t recommend it for larger anal insertions, particularly if you find that you need lube with a lot of padding.
 Just go with what feels good for your body.

 Ignoring the minor inconvenience of re-applying the lube (which you also have to do with water-based lubes, so I’m not really subtracting a lot of points for that) I find that the moisturizing effect is amazing.
 I love how Überlube feels on my hands and I can just rub it into my skin if it drips or I have any left over.
 It has never stained my sheets.
 I also love it when I’m on my period.
 Paradoxically my vagina gets super dry when I’m menstruating (don’t ask, I don’t get it either) and so it’s nice to be able to coat a tampon in a little Überlube to make the experience less unpleasant.